oils-for-unix/oils/doc/ysh-faq.md

     write -- $x         # print $x "unmolested" in YSH

-That, and the static string literals, allowed YSH to fix
+That, and having static string literals, allowed YSH to fix

     echo $x $y ...      # YES: print a single-line "unmolested" in YSH